gvwilson/fiction/voyage/index.md

 K.'s Taavi's demeanor and seagenship.
 "I did not know whose rage to fear more," one of his aides later wrote, "The storm's, or my commander's."

-The storm finally passed on Chalcedony 27<span class="sidenote">Like other æmott, K.'s Taavi used "patriotic dating", which counted years from the start of the Fifth Rebellion, rather than "Years Since" the end of the Uncertain Angel's Disputation.</span>.
+The storm finally passed on Chalcedony 27<span class="note">Like other æmott, K.'s Taavi used "patriotic dating", which counted years from the start of the Fifth Rebellion, rather than "Years Since" the end of the Uncertain Angel's Disputation.</span>.
 K.'s Taavi's log entry reads: